vhrique/ELM/README.md

 ## Citation

-If this toolbox is of help, please cite our work
+If this toolbox is of any help, please cite our work

 ```
 @article{ribeiro2020multi,